3jane/tindicators/CONTRIBUTING.md

 ## 11. Checklist for a review

-- [ ] Tests are green
+- [x] Tests are green
-- [ ] Reference implementation complies with the specification
+- [x] Reference implementation complies with the spec
-- [ ] Vectorized implementation goes in one pass and performs no unnecessary allocations
+- [x] Vectorized implementation goes in one pass and performs no unnecessary allocations
-- [ ] Both vectorized and streaming implementations use the optimal data structures and algorithms
+- [x] Optimal data structures and algorithms used in both vectorized and streaming implementations
-- [ ] Naming conventions are respected in `indicators.yaml`
+- [x] Naming conventions are respected in `indicators.yaml`
-- [ ] Commit history is cleaned up
+- [x] Commit history is cleaned up